 Exchange transactions between funds are reported as receipts in the seller funds and as disbursements in the purchaser funds.
 Subsidies from one fund to another without a requirement for repayment are reported as interfund transfers.
 Interfund transfers are reported as other financing sources/uses in governmental funds.
 Repayments from funds responsible for particular disbursements to the funds that initially paid for them are not presented in the financial statements.

-Note 3 - Accountability and Compliance
+Note 3 - Change in Accounting Principles and Compliance